epogrebnyak/econometrics-navigator/docs/_sources/index.rst.txt

 - you could have learned it before, but now forgot
 - simple, minimal code example illustrates it
-- links provided navigate you through chaos
+- links provided navigate you through the tutorial chaos
+- someone knowledgable read the article and approved it

 First articles
 ---------------